 Pool House Farm is also an ideal venue for fishing floating baits, particularly in summer when the water is warmer and the carp cruise near the surface.
 Fishing the margins or near to the lily pads is also generally another good way of catching fish.

 When fishing for the tench and bream, luncheon meat, sweetcorn, worm, maggots and casters are again good all-round baits when fished hard on the bottom with about four inches between the hook and the last shot.

 All in all, Pool House Farm is a delightful venue which, although it is aimed primarily at pleasure anglers, can cater for matches of up to 22 anglers.
 However, because it is only small, anglers planning to fish at the weekend are advised to ring in advance to check the venue has not been booked for a match.

-2022 Opening Times – Beginning of March to beginning of November: 7.00am until dusk.
+2023/2024 Opening Times – Pool House Farm Fishery is open to anglers from beginning of March until Christmas: 7.00am until dusk.
 Anglers are allowed to fish a maximum of two rods.
 Juniors under 16 must be accompanied by an angling adult.
 Please obtain your permit from the farmhouse before setting up.

 |Adults/Juniors||OAPs||Day Ticket (7.00am-dusk)|

 |Half day ticket (after 2.00pm)||5.00||4.00|